bio-it/LabgeniusWeb/README.md

 # LabgeniusWeb
 Web gui for new labgenius
-    - using Flask framework.
+	- using Flask framework
-    - using bootstrap framework.
+	- using bootstrap framework